If you’re just starting out with a Shopify store, it’s easy to get lost in the crowd.

 Whereas customer satisfaction levels stay at about 61% over calls and about 44% over email, live chat takes this number up to 73%.

-This makes it very important for you to lean on the live chat function to make your Shopify marketing strategy robust.
+So lean on the live chat function to make your Shopify growth strategy robust.

 See the results of a recent Shopify post: